 - ability to fulfill several functions simultaneously

-- high potential of speeding up the processes of interaction
+- the high potential of speeding up the processes of interaction

 - providing clear feedback to the user and creating necessary expectations

 Everything mentioned above can seem convincing factors to use animation all around the app or website, but in practice, we insist on being very careful and wise in applying motion in design.
 As nothing is ideal in our world, animation in UI also has the number of drawbacks that should be carefully researched and analyzed before deciding on this or that animation.
 Some of them are:

 - taking big traffic resource for loading

 If your animation is too heavy and the conditions of the product use were not analyzed thoughtfully, it can bring out the problem of long loading and annoy users instead of creating positive emotions

 Even purely decorative animations should have their aim, place, and function which is based on the general concept.
 Animation used for pure attraction and not enhancing positive emotions and efficient interaction risks losing lots of users who will find the way to their problem solution overloaded with unnecessary details.

 Moreover, the screen which is overloaded with animated items decreases their potential.
 To make the analogy, you can like one song very much, but if you here it everywhere thousand times per day you can end up hating it just because you are fed up with it.
 Animation brings the same thing: when it is an interesting and engaging detail it will work successfully to help the user and will look attractive in contrast with static elements.
 But if you make everything on your page move, users will get tired very quickly.
 You can feel the power and joy of motion only if you have a chance to stop when needed.